serverless/components/README.md

 $ serverless deploy
 ```

+This command can be run in any directory containing a valid components `serverless.yml` as shown above.
+You can also run `serverless deploy` in any directory that contains multiple component directories, in which case it would deploy all these components in parallel whenever possible according to their output variable dependencies.
+If you'd like to make sure all these related components deploy to the same org, app & stage, you can create a `serverless.yml` file at the parent level that includes these properties.
+The [`fullstack-app`](https://github.com/serverless-components/fullstack-app) template is a good example for all of this.

 While Serverless Components deploy incredibly fast, please note that first deployments can often be 2x slower because creating cloud resources takes a lot longer than updating them.
 Also note that some resources take a few minutes to be availbale.
 For example, APIs and Website URLs may take 1-2 minutes before they are available.

 ### State